ttanay/GSFacebookLeads/README.md

 2. Install sqlite3 and python3 (if not installed)

-3. In terminal type `python3 -m venv src/env` and press Enter.

-4. In terminal type `pip3 install -r requirements.txt` and press Enter.

-5. In terminal type `bash setup.sh` and press Enter.
+3. In terminal type `bash setup.sh` and press Enter.

-6. Restart Terminal.
+4. Restart Terminal.

 ## Usage